AylaScientist/Snakemake_for_SNPs/README.md

 `config/Experiemntal_groups.csv`

-`config/Pseudogenome_codes.csv`

 `config/Sample_names.csv`

 `config/Samples_MAE.csv`

 `config/samples.csv`

-`config/tb1_colnames.csv`

-`config/tb2_colnames.csv`
+You need to chose two samples from different groups, preferably one sample from the control group and one sample from a treatment group.
+The SNPs from these samples will be used to construct the pseudogenomes.
+The codes of these two samples in the example are GF6 and KS4.
+In order to create the pseudogenomes of your experiment, these codes should be substituted in the next files, including the file name of the `*colnames.csv` files:

+`config/Pseudogenome_codes.csv`

+`config/tbGF6_colnames.csv`

+`config/tbKS4_colnames.csv`

-And very important: ADD the genome or transcriptome of your species!
+Very important: ADD the genome or transcriptome of your species!
 Here we have the genome of the Nile Tilapia in the folder `genome` in the root of the git.

 ## Evaluation